 Making medical decisions about

-If you have been diagnosed with cancer, you have cancer in your family or you have tested positive for an inherited mutation linked to cancer, you face important and challenging decisions that may affect all facets and phases of your life, including:
+If you have been diagnosed with cancer, you have cancer in your family or you have tested positive for an linked to cancer, you face important and challenging decisions that may affect all facets and phases of your life, including:

 - whether or not to have genetic testing